-Graduates of the Sports & Rehabilitation Therapy program are eligible for entry-level positions in colleges and universities, elementary and secondary schools, fitness and recreational centers, physician offices and sports injury clinics.
-Specific jobs with these employers include Rehabilitation Therapist, Medical Massage Therapist, Team Sports Therapist, Health Club Trainer, and Physical Therapist Aide.
+Graduates of the Sports & Rehabilitation Therapy program will be equipped to apply for state certification in California and to take the MBLEx examinations, which are used or recognized in statute or rule in 38 states plus the District of Columbia.
+Graduates are eligible for entry-level massage positions in a variety of professional environments, including sports clinics, chiropractic offices, physical therapy and rehab facilities, sports teams and private practice.
+Specific jobs with these employers include Sports Massage Therapist, Medical Massage Therapist, Team Sports Massage Therapist, and Physical Therapist Aide.